 2. Visit Flic en Flac beach - on the western side of the island boasts luxury hotels, expansive coral reef to explore, and island nightlife.

-3. Chamarel Waterfall - Visit the stunning 100 metre waterfall, and afterwards take short trip to see the Seven Coloured Earth, which is a uniquely coloured volcanic landscape.
+3. Chamarel Waterfall - Visit the stunning 100-metre waterfall, and afterwards take a short trip to see the Seven Coloured Earth, which is a uniquely coloured volcanic landscape.

 Air Mauritius operates from Sir Seewoosagur Ramgoolam International Airport (ICAO code FIMP; IATA code MRU), which is situated on the southern part of the island.
 The 3,370m long runway accommodates daily services from major European, African, and Middle Eastern airlines.

 Pilots starting with Air Mauritius will spend their first ten days staying close to the airport at the Holiday Inn.
 The hotel boasts a gym, swimming pool, great coffee shop, and excellent restaurant.

 The Mauritian capital of St Louis is an island paradise, with tropical temperatures all year round.
 With English and French as national languages, many pilots experience a smooth transition to the country.